We Are Here For Your Hollywood Business

 How To Apply

 As during the initial round of PPP loans in 2020, the Small Business Administation (SBA) will not accept PPP applications directly from small businesses during the current 2021 round — you must apply through a participating financial institution (click here for a list).
-The program is expected to close to all borrowers on March 31.
+The application deadline for this program has been extended to May 31, 2021.

 SBA and Treasury Announce Simpler PPP Forgiveness for Loans of $50,000 or Less